vk-cs/docs-public/docs/en/computing/iaas/service-management/volumes/volumes.md

 ## Increasing the disk size without rebooting

-1. [Increase](#increasing_the_disk_size_with_rebooting) the disk size in your VK Cloud account or using Openstack CLI, but do not reboot it.
+1. [Increase](#increasing_the_disk_size_with_rebooting) the virtual disk size in your VK Cloud management console or via Openstack CLI, but do not reboot the VM.
+This will change the disk size, but will not change the size of the disk partitions in the OS.
-1. Increase the disk size in the VM's OS:
+1. Increase the size of disk partitions in the VM operating system:

    <tabs>
    <tablist>